-Acknowledgements- This work was supported by NIH R01 grants GM62563) and DK44842 and was carried out at Lawrence Berkeley National Lab, which is operated by the Department of Energy, contract DE-AC03-76SF00098 to the University of California.
-Diffraction data were collected at the Advanced Light Source (ALS) at LBNL and at the Stanford Synchrotron Radiation Laboratory, which is operated by the Department of
+Acknowledgements

-Energy, Office of Basic Energy Sciences.
+This work was supported by NIH R01 grants GM62563 and DK44842 and was carried out at Lawrence Berkeley National Lab, which is operated by the Department of Energy, contract DE-AC03-76SF00098 to the University of California.
+Diffraction data were collected at the Advanced Light Source (ALS) at LBNL and at the Stanford Synchrotron Radiation Laboratory, which is operated by the Department of Energy, Office of Basic Energy Sciences.
 We thank staff at the various beamlines for help and advice in data collection.

-Footnotes.
+Footnotes

 1. Abbreviations used are: OAA, oxaloacetate.
 MDH, malate dehydrogenase.
 FCc, flavocytochrome c.
 TEO, the "malate-like intermediate" found in 1QJD.
 Complex II, succinate ubiquinone oxidoreductase; E.C.
 1.3.5.1.
 Q1 and Q2, ubiquinol with only 1 or two isoprenoid units in the side-chain.
+Specific x-ray structures from this and other labs are referred to by their PDB ID codes; literature references if not given are available in the PDB record.
 The coordinates for the two structures described here have been deposited with the PDB as NEW1 (TEO-containing structure) and NEW2 (malonate-containing structure).